Commando: Selection

-Due to the special mental and physiological requirements made of the applicants, there are restrictions entering "commando" units.
-Applicants have to fulfil special requirements.
+Due to the special mental and physiological requirements imposed on applicants, there are restrictions on entry into "commando" units.
+Applicants have to fulfill special requirements.
 Selecting applicants with the highest motivation, modern special forces run special selection processes.

-Historically there is evidence of selection for the Otdelnly Gwardieskij Batalion Minerow, predecessors of the modern Russian spetsnaz.
-Soldiers had to be younger than 30 years, were mostly athletes or hunters and had to show the highest motivation.
-During training and selection some participants died since they were exhausted and left to their devices.
+Historically, there is evidence of selection for the Otdelnly Gwardieskij Batalion Minerow, predecessors of the modern Russian spetsnaz.
+Soldiers had to be younger than 30 years, were mostly athletes or hunters, and had to show the highest motivation.
+During training and selection, some participants died since they were exhausted and left to their own devices.

-The German Kommando Spezialkräfte (KSK) demands from their applicants high levels of physical resilience, teamwork, willingness to learn, mental resilience, willpower, sense of responsibility, flexibility, secrecy and adaptation.
-These skills are proven during assessment.
+The German Kommando Spezialkräfte (KSK) demands high levels of physical resilience, teamwork, willingness to learn, mental resilience, willpower, sense of responsibility, flexibility, secrecy, and adaptability from its applicants.
+These skills are proven during the assessment.

-The fitness test of the U.S. Navy SEALs tests swimming speed over 500 yards, number of push-ups and sit-ups within 2 minutes, pull-ups and running 1.5 miles.
+The fitness test of the U.S. Navy SEALs tests swimming speed over 500 yards, number of push-ups and sit-ups within 2 minutes, pull-ups, and running 1.5 miles.

-Long Range Desert Group hired their personnel after a very long interrogation.
-First SAS members had to complete a march of 50km, and the Royal Marine commandos tested their applicants' motivation during an obstacle course using real explosives and machine gun fire close to Achnacary in Scotland.
-The French Foreign Legion assesses their applicants through medical, intelligence, logic, and fitness tests as well as interrogations, small drills and solving small tasks.
+Long Range Desert Group hired its personnel after a lengthy interrogation.
+First, SAS members had to complete a 50km march, and the Royal Marine commandos tested their applicants' motivation during an obstacle course that included real explosives and machine-gun fire near Achnacarry in Scotland.
+The French Foreign Legion assesses their applicants through medical, intelligence, logic, and fitness tests as well as interrogations, small drills, and solving small tasks.

 Commando soldiers are supposed to think independently.
 This is unusual in the context of most military training, but is necessary for work in small groups and avoiding enemies' reconnaissance.